Pingree Priestly and Charity Haseltine Osborne Plott House

 Pingree and Charity Plott built their home on a knoll on a portion of his father’s land which, at the time, comprised approximately 900 acres.
-At the time of Pingree’s death, land holdings contained 1,311 acres that included the large white two-story Victorian detailed L-shaped wooden frame structure built by the Reverend Jesse Stalcup in 1876.
+At the time of Pingree’s death, land holdings contained 1,311 acres that included the large white two-story Victorian detailed L-shaped wooden frame structure built by the Reverend Jesse Stalcup in 1867.
 The nine rooms allowed sufficient space for the couple’s five sons and one daughter.
 Several members of the household contracted tuberculosis, evident by the blue window panes said to be soothing for patients suffering from consumption.
 Plott operated a mill and farmed the land.
 For more information about the Plott House and family see Legends, Tales & History of Cold Mountain, Book 1.
 See also Walking in the Footsteps of Those Who Came Before Us DVD.
+An unknown artist painted a picture of the Plott family in front of the house that is included in the Historic Preservation art print collection.
+Also in the collection are a painting of the house by artist Jason Hawkins and a colored drawing by artist Linda Anders Sizemore

 Riverhouse Acres currently comprises a house, a campground, and an organic garden alongside the Pigeon River at the location where the East and West Forks of the river merge.
 A part of the original William Cathey land grant, the site was, according to oral history, probably utilized by the Native Americans who inhabited the area.
 The location became a popular site for religious camp meetings during the 1800s.
 Bethel, meaning “House of God,” changed its name from the original Native American moniker, Sonoma, as well as its Forks of Pigeon reference, to its current name as a result of the religious fervor that encouraged local citizens to prefer the Biblical reference for the community’s name.
 For more information about Riverhouse Acres see Legends, Tales & History of Cold Mountain, Book 1, and Cold Mountain Heritage Driving Tour CD.